ISenseHostility/SleepInDarkness/README.md

   Players can only sleep when their current light level is below a configurable threshold.
 Torches, lanterns, and other light sources must be avoided to find suitable sleeping spots.

 - 🔧 **Configurable Settings**
-  Light level thresholds, sleeping behavior, and other related options can be easily customized through the mod's config files.
+  The light level threshold can be easily customized through the mod's config file.
 Adjust the challenge to fit your gameplay style.

 ## 🛠️ Compatible Mods